 Connect with the Calm at the Center of Your Life

-Agnieszka is a counsellor, a somatic psychotherapist, a registered social worker and registered marriage and family therapist, located in Calgary, Alberta, Canada.
+Agnieszka is a trauma-informed Therapist, Counsellor, Somatic Psychotherapist, a registered social worker and registered marriage and family therapist with Calm at the Center Therapy Services, located in Calgary, Alberta, Canada.

-As an experienced therapist and counsellor, Agnieszka helps individuals, couples, and families connect with ideas, practices, inner strengths and wisdom, to find the courage to address any mental or emotional health, and with personal and interpersonal relationship problems.
+As an experienced professional therapist and counsellor, Agnieszka helps individuals, couples, and families connect with ideas, practices, inner strengths and wisdoms, to find the courage to address any mental or emotional health, and with personal and interpersonal relationship problems.

 Agnieszka works with people of all walks of life and who experience diverse problems.
 She holds a Master of Social Work Degree from the University of Calgary, Alberta, and has extensive training in trauma-informed somatic and talk therapies, including the Hakomi Method of Mindfulness-based Somatic Psychotherapy, and Narrative Therapy.

 Counselling and Therapy Services